 Ted Guggenheim, co-Founder of TextUs, spoke with Ed McKinley of deBanked Magazine. deBanked serves as a news source for those wanting to keep up with the crossroads of the financial industry and the online world of financing.

 In layman’s terms, they help “merchants” (wholesalers or retailers who have expertise on the goods they’re distributing), stay informed on the financial dealings of others like them, and the ways that the online business/financial world is growing and changing.

 deBanked wanted to put together a piece on the way that texting as a form of business communication is shaping how companies work today, and Ted was a natural choice for giving a little insight into how texting for business came to be so effective and successful.

-What did deBanked learn from TextUs CEO, Ted Guggenheim?
+What did deBanked learn from TextUs co-founder, Ted Guggenheim?

 Long-code vs. Short-code Texting

 The question on the minds of many is, how can businesses contact customers, or prospective customers, in a way that is fair and legal?
 Ted Guggenheim has the answers:

 “If you’re (randomly) contacting people you got off a list somewhere, that’s a pretty bad idea,” said Ted, referring to the fact that the best way to send groups of messages in an attempt to target the interested parties, is to get permission from those recipients in advance.

 Ted explained that the reason behind this, is that federal agencies regulate five-digit short-code texts pretty heavily, but are much lighter on long-code texts, those being sent from 10-digit numbers.
 If someone were to call back the number they received the message from, were it a 10-digit number, someone would answer that call.